undo76/toolkitr/README.md

 # 🧰 Toolkitr

 A lightweight Python library for creating and managing function tools that integrate with any LLM provider supporting function calling.
-Toolkitr provides type-safe function registration with automatic JSON Schema generation from Python type hints.
+Toolkitr provides type-safe function registration with automatic JSON Schema generation from Python type hints, enabling seamless integration between your Python functions and Large Language Models.

 ## ✨ Features

-- Type-safe function tool registry system
+- **Type-safe function registry**: Build reliable AI applications with runtime type validation and conversion
-- Automatic JSON Schema generation from Python type annotations
+- **Zero-config schema generation**: Automatically generate JSON Schema from Python type annotations with no additional configuration needed
-- Support for both synchronous and asynchronous tools
+- **Modern async support**: Seamlessly work with both synchronous and asynchronous functions through a unified API
-- Custom response serialization for both success and error responses
+- **Flexible serialization**: Customize how function results and errors are presented to your LLM with powerful serializers
-- Configurable exception handling
+- **Robust error handling**: Control exactly how exceptions are processed, formatted, and presented to the LLM
-- Support for complex Python types:
+- **Rich type system support**:
-  - Enums, Dataclasses, TypedDicts, NamedTuples
+  - Enums, Dataclasses, TypedDicts, NamedTuples for structured data
-  - Lists, Tuples, and Dictionaries
+  - Lists, Tuples, and Dictionaries for collections
-  - Optional and Union types
+  - Optional and Union types for flexible inputs
-  - Literal types
+  - Literal types for constrained values
-  - Annotated types with descriptions
+  - Annotated types with human-readable descriptions

 ## 📦 Installation